Rybar/JS13K2024/Design_and_TODO.md

 TODO:
--player
+### player
-    -has an attack verb that damages enemies.
+- [x] has an attack verb that damages enemies.
-    -action verb required to
+- [x] action verb required to light torches
--Enemies
+- [x] collision reworked/debugged
+- [ ] can dodge

+### Enemies
-    -move towards torches if lit, extinguish them on contact -move towards player if close enough
+- [x] move towards torches if lit, extinguish them on contact
+- [x] move towards player if close enough
-    -damage player if contact made with player
+- [x] damage player if contact made with player
-    -stay seperate from each other / dont clump together
+- [ ] stay seperate from each other / dont clump together
+- [x] drop gremlin blood when killed
+- [x] uses player collision
+- [ ] telegraphs attack before attacking
+- [ ] brute gremlin type

-Room / torch logic refinement
+### Room / torch logic refinement
-    new object: altar. altar will have and track torches.
+- [x] new object: altar. altar will have and track torches.
-    Altar has a minimum of 3 torches (triangle)
+- [x] Altar has a minimum of 3 torches (triangle)
-    Once torches are lit, the altar must be annointed with gremlin blood in it's center. the more torches the altar has, the more blood is required to fully activate the altar.
+- [x] Once torches are lit, the altar must be annointed with gremlin blood in it's center
+- [ ]the more torches the altar has, the more blood is required to fully activate the altar.
+- [ ] As more altars are lit, stronger gremlins are deployed to your position.
+- [ ] altars with higher number of torch points attract more aggression.
+- [ ] hitting 13 complete altar points triggers a ton of enemy spawns

+### Map Generation
+- [x] no connections too small for player to get through
+- [ ] fewer noise/garbage rooms kept

-    new object: Exit portal
+### new object: Exit portal
-    activated when altars are complete that sum 13. stand in its center to be evaporated to the next floor.
+- [ ] activated when altars are complete that sum 13.
+- [ ] stand in its center to be evaporated to the next floor.

-    As more altars are lit, stronger gremlins are deployed to your position. altars with higher number of torch points attract more aggression.
+### general todos
+- [ ] gamepad support
+- [ ] floor win condition, next floor generation
+- [ ] particles